norulshahlam/spring-jwt2/README.md

 - Get all users again to check if it expires
 - If it has expires, GET localhost:8081/api/token/refresh/ with your refresh token
 - You will get a new set of access and refresh token
-- GET localhost:8081/api/users with your access token to see if your access token is working
+- GET localhost:8081/api/users with your NEW access token to see if your NEW access token is working

 # Spring Security with JWT - Version 3 - Read JWT